[ Ilocos Norte Tourist Spots + Itinerary, Hotels ]

-” Ilocos Norte: Your Ultimate Travel” aimed to provide information which a first-time traveler may need when visiting the province.
+” Ilocos Norte: Your Ultimate Travel” aimed to provide information that a first-time traveler may need when visiting the province.
 I have linked my personal experiences in various places I visited in this province to give you first-hand information.

-HOW TO GET TO ILOCOS NORTE:
+HOW TO GET TO ILOCOS NORTE, PHILIPPINES ( TO SEE ITS TOURIST SPOTS )

 By land, various bus lines serve the Manila-Laoag route for an 8-hour drive.
 Ilocos Norte is just 477 kilometers north of Manila.
 It can also be reached 4 hours from Baguio City.